Zim2erman2/angular-mw741u/TUTORIAL.md

 If you break down the command lines in the scripts, you will find that to train a multimodal unsupervised image-to-image translation model you have to do

-1. Download the dataset you wa
+1. Download the dataset you want to use.

+3. Setup the yaml file.
+Check out `co